As we start 2026 prospective homebuyers are keenly observing mortgage interest rate trends to make informed decisions.

 Understanding the distinctions between FHA and conforming loans is essential:

 Conforming Loans: These loans meet the guidelines set by Fannie Mae and Freddie Mac.
-They typically offer slightly higher interest rates, averaging around 6.875% in Q2, due to stricter credit and income requirements.
+They typically offer slightly higher interest rates, averaging around 6.25% in Q1, due to stricter credit and down payment requirements.

 Industry experts provide the following forecasts: